 The flowers themselves bear some resemblance to those of Virgin's-Bower (Clematis flammula) in that they are covered in short hairs (but in the case of White Bryony on both sides rather than only on the lower surface on Virgin's-Bower), and curve backwards but they have five petals rather than four.
 Other than the flowers, the plants are totally different.

-The lesser-well-known alternative name for White Bryony is 'Red Bryony' and is named after the red berries it displays after flowering, as opposed to the black berries of Black Bryonys'.
+The lesser-well-known alternative name for White Bryony is 'Red Bryony' and is named after the red berries it displays after flowering, unfortunately the berries of Black Bryony are also bright-red!

 White Bryony contains the bitter and toxic principle